 How are universities assessed?

-Since 2007, People & Planet have been asking universities a set of questions about their environmental and ethical commitments and actions.
-Answers to the questions are allocated scores which add up to 100% - a bit like a university exam.
+Since 2007, People & Planet have been scoring universities using a set of criteria that investigates their environmental and ethical commitments and actions.
+Each criteria section adds up to 100% - a bit like a university exam.
 We refer to this as ‘the methodology’.

 Is the methodology published?

 Yes, each year People & Planet publish the full methodology on this website, complete with available scores and weighting of scores.

 We ask questions covering 13 sustainability topics; including carbon reduction, student and staff engagement, sustainable food, workers rights, ethical investment and education for sustainability.

 The full methodology is published on this website.
 Please use the tabs on the left hand side of the Methodology web pages to navigate each section.

 Are those questions the same every year?

 Most of the methodology looks the same from year to year, however, the questions are reviewed and developed over time to respond to changes in policy, environmental science, HE sector requirements and the evolution of norms and legislation around human rights and other social justice issues.

 The set of questions we started out with in 2007 wouldn’t stay current for long if we didn’t continue to research the context of sustainable development and keep up to date with the learnings and understanding of what students and universities need to be doing to tackle fast moving environmental and global social justice problems.